elastic/azure-marketplace/README.md

 passphrase with `esHttpCertPassword`) containing the certs and private key to secure the HTTP layer.
 This certificate will be used by all nodes within the cluster, and Kibana will be configured to trust the certificate CA (if CA certs are present within the archive).
-A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html), and you must specify a `--dns <name>` argument with a name that matches that in the `--name <name>` argument.
+One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html), and you must specify a `--dns <name>` argument with a name that matches that in the `--name <name>` argument.

 **_and_**

-* supply the public key in CER format for the certificate within the PKCS#12 archive passed with `esHttpCertBlob` parameter, using the `appGatewayEsHttpCertPublicKey` parameter.
+* supply the public certificate in CER format from the PKCS#12 archive passed with `esHttpCertBlob` parameter, using the `appGatewayEsHttpCertBlob` parameter.
 Application Gateway whitelists certificates used by VMs in the backend pool.
 This can be extracted from the PKCS#12 archive of the `esHttpCertBlob` parameter using [`openssl pkcs12`](https://www.openssl.org/docs/man1.0.2/apps/pkcs12.html)

     ```sh
-    openssl pkcs12 -in http_cert.p12 -out public_key.cer -clcerts -nokeys
+    openssl pkcs12 -in http_cert.p12 -out http_public_cert.cer -clcerts -nokeys
     ```

     and provide the passphrase for the archive when prompted.